bbarg/spaceship-vterm/README.md

 ## Usage

-After installing, add the following line to your `.zshrc` in order to include Ember vterm in the prompt:
+After installing, add the following line to your `.zshrc` in order to include vterm in the prompt:

 ```zsh
 spaceship add vterm